-- You must notify the school nurse if your child needs medication. - You must authorize and submit all medical orders and medication documentation to the school nurse. - All medication is administered per guidelines.
+- You must notify the school nurse if your child needs medication. - You must authorize and submit all medical orders and medication documentation to the school nurse either in person, via email or by fax.
+It is the parent's responsibility to confirm the school's receipt of email or fax items. - All medication is administered per guidelines.
 If you have any questions, contact the school nurse. - A School Medication Prescriber/Parent Authorization (PPA) form is required for each medication. - All medication and supplements require written authorization of both the parent/guardian and the medical provider, except for a single, age-appropriate, over-the-counter medication taken for 10 consecutive school days or less.
 Then, only written authorization of parent/guardian is required.
 Medical provider authorization is required if it is to be repeated during current school year. - You must give the first dose of a new medication at home.
 (Exception: in the case of the need for emergency drugs such as Diastat or EpiPen or Glucagon). - You must give controlled substance medication for acute conditions or complaints, like pain, at home.